CharlesTaylor7/socket-io-client/README.md

 ### Debugging
 - debug menu for showing the game info cache
 - replace unsafe lens with alternatives that run in MonadError

+### Ops / Maintenance
+- dont rely on work-on script; use nix directly